 - Ignoring type-checking errors in unannotated parts of the library.
-Use the -AskipDefs or -AonlyDefs commandline arguments; see Section 28.5. - Putting conservative annotations in unannotated parts of the library.
-The checker needs to use normal defaulting rules (Section 27.5.3) for code you have annotated and conservative defaulting rules (Section 27.5.6) for code you have not yet annotated.
+Use the -AskipDefs or -AonlyDefs commandline arguments; see Section 30.5. - Putting conservative annotations in unannotated parts of the library.
+The checker needs to use normal defaulting rules (Section 29.5.3) for code you have annotated and conservative defaulting rules (Section 29.5.6) for code you have not yet annotated.
 This section describes how to do this.
 You use @AnnotatedFor to indicate which classes you have annotated.

-31.4.1 The -AuseConservativeDefaultsForUncheckedCode=source, bytecode command-line argument
+33.4.1 The -AuseConservativeDefaultsForUncheckedCode=source, bytecode command-line argument

-When compiling library that is not fully annotated, use command-line argument а -AuseConservativeDefaultsForUncheckedCode=source,bytecode.
+When fully command-line compiling a library that is not annotated, argument use -AuseConservativeDefaultsForUncheckedCode=source,bytecode.
 This causes the checker to behave normally for classes with a relevant @AnnotatedFor annotation.
-For classes without @AnnotatedFor, the checker uses conservative defaults (see Section 27.5.6) for any type use with no explicit user-written annotation, and the checker issues no warnings.
+For classes without @AnnotatedFor, the checker uses conservative defaults (see Section 29.5.6) for any type use with no explicit user-written annotation, and the checker issues no warnings.